Introduction

 \[p(a_t\mid s_t) = \int d\pi \; p(a_t, \pi\mid s_t) = \int d\pi \; p(\pi\mid s_t) \pi(a_t\mid s_t)\]

-• The reason for introducing the policy variable \(\pi\) is because it is unclear how the goodness of a single action \(a_t\) would be defined.
+• The reason for assuming the form of a mixture distribution and introducing the policy variable \(\pi\) is because it is unclear how the goodness of a single action \(a_t\) would be defined otherwise.
 Its goodness is based on how the future plays out, which requires taking some additional future actions, and the policy variable \(\pi\) takes the role of determining these future actions, allowing for a well-defined notion of value.

 \[\begin{equation} \label{eqn:boltz} p(\pi\mid s_t) \propto \exp(\beta V_{\pi}(s_t)) \quad \quad (1) \end{equation}\]